+(v, u).
 As said in the previous section, a basic computational problem is that of selecting the set of initial users that are more likely to influence the largest number of users in the social network.
-The first algorithmic treatment of the problem was provided by Domingos and Richardson [3], [4], who modeled the diffusion process in terms of Markov random fields, and proposed heuristic solutions to the problem.
+The first algorithmic treatment of the problem was provided by Domingos and Richardson [8,23], who modeled the diffusion process in terms of Markov random fields, and proposed heuristic solutions to the problem.

-Later, Kempe et al. [2] studied influence maximization as a discrete optimization problem focusing on two fundamental propagation models, named Independent Cascade Model (IC) and Linear Threshold Model (LT).
+Later, Kempe et al. [13] studied influence maximization as a discrete optimization problem focusing on two fundamental propagation models, named Independent Cascade Model (IC) and Linear Threshold Model (LT).
 In both these models, at a given timestamp, each node is either active (an adopter of the innovation, or a customer which already purchased the product) or inactive, and each node's tendency to become active increases monotonically as more of its neighbors become active.
 An active node never becomes inactive again.
+Time unfolds deterministically in discrete steps.
+As time unfolds, more and more of neighbors of an inactive node u become active, eventually making u become active, and u's decision may in turn trigger further decisions by nodes to which u is connected.

-In the IC model, when a node v first becomes active, say at time t, it is considered contagious.
+In the IC model each arc (u, v) has an associated probability $p{v,u}$ that can be considered as the strength of the influence of v over u.
+When a node v first becomes active, say at time t, it is considered contagious.
 It has one chance of influencing each inactive neighbor u with probability $p{v,u}$, independently of the history thus far.
 If the tentative succeeds, u becomes active at time t + 1.

 In the LT model, each node u is influenced by each neighbor v according to a weight $p{v,u}$, such that the sum of incoming weights to u is no more than 1.
-Each node u chooses a threshold θ_u uniformly at random from [0, 1].
+At the beginning of the propagation each node u chooses a threshold θ_u uniformly at random from [0, 1].
 At any timestamp t, if the total weight from the active neighbors of an inactive node u is at least θ_u , then u becomes active at timestamp t + 1.

 In both the models, the process repeats until no new node becomes active.
 Given a propagation model m (e.g., IC or LT) and a seed set $S \subseteq V$, the expected number of active nodes at the end of the process is denoted by $\sigma_m(S)$.
 The influence maximization problem requires to find the set $S \subseteq V$, |S| = k, such that $\sigma_m(S)$ is maximum.